 - Make sure your kitten is getting enough exercise.

-- Show your cat the couch is off limits in a calm manner.
+- Show your cat the couch is off-limits calmly.

 Other Alternatives for Saving Your Couch

-Our readers have also been dealing with couch scratching and they were kind enough to share some of the solutions that have worked for them.
+Our readers have also been dealing with couch scratching.
+They were kind enough to share some of the solutions that have worked for them.
 Take a look at what they had to say by clicking through to this Facebook post below:

-- Covering the Couch – this is a method that worked for one of our readers.
-You can cover the couch in a cloth that you will allow your cat to scratch to protect the furniture.
+- Covering the Couch - this method worked for one of our readers.
+You can cover the couch in a cloth that allows your cat to scratch to protect the furniture.

-- Applying scratching posts directly on the couch – If your cat wants to scratch the couch, then you can cover the areas it usually goes for in scratching posts.
-While it may not be the most aesthetically pleasing option, it is one that could fix things quickly.
+- Applying scratching posts directly on the couch - If your cat wants to scratch the couch, then you can cover the areas it usually goes for in scratching posts.
+While it may not be the most aesthetically pleasing option, it could fix things quickly.

-As you can see, making your cat stop scratching your couch means understanding its needs and providing it with better ways of meeting them in a healthy way.
-Take the time to set up your plan and not only will you save your couch, but you will also set up a healthier environment for your cat!
+As you can see, making your cat stop scratching your couch means understanding its needs.
+As well as providing it with better ways of meeting them healthily.
+So take the time to set up your plan, and not only will you save your couch, but you will also set up a healthier environment for your cat!

 Have you dealt with this issue?
 Do you have a secret weapon for couch-scratching?
-Tell us all about it in the comments section below!
+Then, tell us all about it in the comments section below!